 Dining Program Frequently Asked Questions

-Campus Dining offers a variety of dining plan options for first-year students living on campus.
+Campus Dining offers a variety of dining plan options for all types of students, living on or off campus.
 Having a dining plan gives students the ease of not having to prepare meals so they can focus on their academics and student life during the first year.
-All of the value is aped to the PolyCard (student ID) for fast, convenient access.
-There are several options for first-year students living on campus to choose from, depending on the type of eater the student is.
+All components of any dining plan are accessed through the students' PolyCard (student ID) for fast, convenient access.
+There are several options for students to choose from, depending on where they live and the type of eater the student is.

 Every student is different, which is why we created different dining plan options.
-Dining plans are designed to provide an average of 14 meals per week and take into account students' busy schedules and eating out with friends and families.
-Students can allocate more funds for food with Campus Express or purchasing Fast Pass.
-These funds are loaded onto the PolyCard (student ID) for aped convenience.
+Dining plans are designed to provide the majority but not all of the meals during the week, taking into account students' busy schedules and eating out with friends and families.
+Students can allocate more funds for food with Campus Express or Fast Pass.
+These funds are loaded onto the PolyCard (student ID) for convenience.

 - Breakfast (7 a.m. to 9:59 a.m.) - $7.90